ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 * Give the EBS Volume the following parameters and click on the **create volume** button:

 1. Size (GiB): 10
-2. Availability Zone: us-east-1d (_Note that the Availabiltiy Zone you select must match the Availability zone of the Web Server Instance_)
+2. Availability Zone: us-east-1d (_Note that the Availability Zone you select must match the Availability zone of the Web Server Instance_)

 * Repeat the steps above to create two more EBS Volumes.

 * You will see the 3 EBS Volumes you created have an **Available** Volume state.

-* Click on one of the Volumes then click on the **Actions** button, you will see a drop down and click on the **Attach volume** option.
+* Click on one of the Volumes then click on the **Actions** button, you will see a drop-down and click on the **Attach volume** option.

 * Select the Web Server Instance and click on the Attach volume button.